CrowdStrike/falcon-boshrelease/docs/README.md

 - **Access to Broadcom Portal**: You must have access to download necessary files from the Broadcom portal.
 - **VMWare Tanzu Operations Manager**: Ensure you have VMWare Tanzu Operations Manager installed.
-- **VMWare Tanzu Version**: The minimum supported version of VMWare Tanzu is 2.11.
+- **VMWare Tanzu Application Service Version**: The minimum supported version of VMWare Tanzu Application Service (TAS) is 2.11.
-- **Supported Stemcells**: Currently, only Ubuntu Stemcells are supported.
+- **Supported Stemcells**: Currently, all Ubuntu Stemcells are supported.
 - **Proxy Configuration**: If your environment uses a proxy, it must be configured to allow the VMs to communicate with CrowdStrike's cloud.
 For detailed information, refer to the [Falcon Sensor for Linux System Requirements](https://falcon.crowdstrike.com/documentation/page/edd7717e/falcon-sensor-for-linux-system-requirements#l0523dcd).

 ## Current Limitations